-2. You can work in another country
+2. You can work in another country after graduation

-3. Electricity won’t be your only focus
+3. Electric power won’t be your only focus

-Electrical Engineering has the immense advantage of covering tens of specialisations, making the field very flexible and offering you a great chance of simply throwing a dart at a list and trying on areas like a nervous person tries clothes before a date: many, in a short period of time.
+Electrical Engineering degrees have the immense advantage of covering tens of specialisations, making the field very flexible and offering you a great chance of simply throwing a dart at a list and trying on areas like a nervous person tries clothes before a date: many, in a short period of time.

-Some specialisations you could find interesting are:
+Some Electrical Engineering degree specialisations you could find interesting are: